-Daltrey is in fine voice.
+Daltrey is in excellent voice.
 Entwistle’s bass playing, on the Real Me alone, takes the bass further into melodic complexity while simultaneously keeping the bottom.
-Plus, he provides a remarkable amount of horn support that significantly deepen the music.
-Sadly, this is the last hurrah for Moonie, who if you listen carefully is beginning to loose some of the snap found on Leeds and Next.
+Plus, he provides a remarkable amount of horn support that significantly deepens the music.
+Sadly, this is the last hurrah for Moonie, who if you listen carefully is beginning to lose some of the snap found on Leeds and Next.
 He will never again be this good.
-Check out his fills on I’m the One – simply brilliant.
+Check out his fills on I’m the One – utterly brilliant.
 His vocals on Bell Boy, one of his only vocal appearances on a Who record, are oddly touching.

 The show ultimately is Pete’s.
 These songs were all composed and performed initially by himself (some of these demos later appearing on Scoop).
 Pete plays guitar, sings, plays synthesizer, and adds some terrific piano (Chris Stainton guests on four tracks).
 This may be Townshend’s best guitar playing.
 Acoustic, electric, finger-picking, rhythm, lead, volume pedal, power chords – it’s all here from the most underrated guitarist in rock history.

-Most astounding is that the concept behind the record, actually works.
+Most astounding is that the concept behind the record works.
 It may not make any sense – a teen with four personalities personified by the four members of the Who – but it works.
 The evidence is that Quadrophenia works best as an album, not merely a collection of songs.
-In particular, the two long instrumentals, Quadrophenia and The Rock, work perfectly within their contexts, introducing melodic themes and moving the “story” along.
-The function as effective overtures and interludes in a classic sense.
-What is clear more than anything, like Brian Wilson in Pet Sounds, Pete Townshend is more than a songwriter, he is a composer.
+In particular, the two long instrumentals, Quadrophenia and The Rock, work entirely within their contexts, introducing melodic themes and moving the “story” along.
+The function as active overtures and interludes in a classic sense.
+What is clear more than anything, like Brian Wilson in Pet Sounds, Pete Townshend is more than a songwriter; he is a composer.